blabla1337/skf-flask/markdown/knowledge_base/69-knowledge_base--extraneous_files_in_document_root--.md

 **Solution:**

-Extraneous files in document root should be investigated and deleted if it's not necessary for operation of the application.
+Extraneous files in document root should be investigated and deleted if it&#39;s not necessary for operation of the application.